Manitou Springs, CO – July 9, 2012

-We were on a mission today…to find Leslie a gold and silver ring.
+We were on a mission today — find Leslie a gold and silver ring.

-We thought Manitou Springs would be the best place to accomplish the mission.
-We arrived at about 10:00.
-We parked in front of The Stagecoach Inn, the eastern edge of the real touristy section of Manitou Avenue.
-From there we began walking west.
-As we walked along we went into several stores looking for the ring.
-At one store we found a magnet for Leslie’s collection.
+We thought Manitou Springs, Colorado would be the best place to accomplish the mission.
+We arrived there at about 10:00.
+We parked in front of the Stagecoach Inn, the eastern edge of the real touristy section of Manitou Avenue.
+From there, we began walking west.
+As we walked along, we went into several stores looking for the ring.
+At one store, we found a magnet for Leslie’s collection.
 It was a ceramic disk that had the imprint of an aspen leaf.
-We walked all the way to the round about with no luck on the ring front.
+We walked to the roundabout with no luck on the ring front.

 When we discovered that, I sent the kids across the street to save us a spot at an outdoor cafe.
 Leslie went with them.
-I stopped at Patsy’s, a Manitou tradition.
+I stopped at Patsy’s Candy and Gift Shop, a Manitou tradition.
 I think it opened in 1910.
 I bought a box of caramel popcorn with nuts.
 Wonderful!!!

 I then went across the street to meet everyone at the cafe.
 The name of the cafe was Coquette’s Bistro and Bakery.
-To drink, Leslie and I each ordered a glass of Zestos Spanish Tempranillo.
-Each glass was $7.
-For that amount in Spain we could have bought almost two bottles of our favorite wine.
-For lunch we all had a sandwich called the Dotty.
-It was made with Black Forest ham, bechamel sauce, mushrooms and Swiss cheese.
-It was very tasty.
+To drink, Leslie and I each ordered a glass of Zestos Spanish Tempranillo, for $7 each.
+For that amount in Spain, we could have bought almost two bottles of our favorite wine.
+For lunch, we all had a sandwich called the Dotty, made with Black Forest ham, bechamel sauce, mushrooms, and Swiss cheese.
+It was delicious.

 It had been very cloudy the entire time we were out and about.
-As we left the cafe it began to rain.
+As we left the café, it began to rain.
 The restaurant was about five blocks from where we parked.
-Leslie and Tyler began walking back while Hillary and I finished paying.
-Once we got on the sidewalk it was lightly sprinkling.
-After walking about a block it started raining harder, so Hillary and I ducked into a store.
-While we were standing inside it was absolutely pouring.
-I took the opportunity to buy Hillary a pullover jacket, Leslie a metal and turquoise cross for her collection, and for Tyler a pocket knife for his collection.
-After that we just stood at the door and watched the rain.
+Leslie and Tyler started walking back while Hillary and I finished paying.
+Once we got on the sidewalk, it was lightly sprinkling.
+After walking about a block, it started raining harder, so Hillary and I ducked into a store.
+While we were standing inside, it was pouring.
+I took the opportunity to buy Hillary a pullover jacket, Leslie a metal and turquoise cross for her collection, and Tyler a pocket knife for his collection.
+After that, we just stood at the door and watched the rain.
 After about five minutes the rain let up a little bit.
 We took the opportunity to walk about 100 feet further east and duck into another store.
-The two ladies in that store were rather frantic because rain water was coming in the side of their store.
+The two ladies in that store were rather frantic because rainwater was coming in the side of their store.
 We left after only a minute or two.

-When we stepped back outside it was still raining but not pouring.
-However, since it had been raining so hard, when we crossed the street we had to go through some fairly high water that was coming from the streets higher on the hill.
-The bottom of Hillary’s blue jeans were soaked.
+When we stepped back outside, it was still raining but not pouring.
+However, since it had been raining so hard, when we crossed the street, we had to go through some reasonably high water that was coming from the roads higher on the hill.
+The bottom of Hillary’s blue jeans was soaked.
 It did not impact me because I was wearing shorts and sandals.

 Coming out of that store we found it was just sprinkling.
 Hillary and I went into another jewelry store and then a comic book store.
 By this time the rain had stopped.
 Tyler walked into the comic book store.
 Leslie had sent him to find us.
 We found out he and she were soaked.
 They had opted to not duck into any stores.